- Directed By: Richard LaGravenese

 Alcon Entertainment purchased the film rights to the three Young Adult books, in hopes to spark another profitable YA series.
 Summit International pre-sold the Beautiful Creatures rights to distributors at the 2012 European Film Market in Berlin and sold the pic out very quickly for extremely high pre-sale numbers.
+The gross budget for Beautiful Creatures was $53,000,006 (net budget was $40.7 million) and it had much of its expenses covered by the pre-sales.
 Germany distributor Tele Muenchen picked up the rights for $8 million and Entertainment Film Distributors took UK rights for over $5 million.
-The $60 million production had much of its budget covered by the pre-sales.
 Domestic distribution would be handled by Alcon’s long standing home at Warner Bros, with P&A costs covered by Alcon.

 Beautiful Creatures was dated for the Valentine’s Day frame and after a heavy marketing spend by Alcon, tracking was indicating an opening near $20 million.
 It was booked into 2,950 theaters and bowed against A Good Day To Die Hard, Escape From Planet Earth and would have direct competition with Safe Haven to court femme audiences.
 Beautiful Creatures tanked with a poor $7,582,595 — placing #6 for the weekend led by Die Hard.
 The pic declined 52.4% in its second weekend to $3,608,333 and then sank 73.6% in its third session to $951,310 and promptly lost most of its theater count.
 The domestic run closed with a terrible $19,452,138.
 Alcon would see back about $10.7 million after theaters take their percentage of the gross, which would cover about only a third of the ad spend — plus a fee to Warner Bros for use of their distribution resources.